 For example, a cash offer (or an offer with a big down payment) can be better even if it if isn’t the highest.

 A cash offer eliminates the need to deal with a lender for the buyer.
-This speeds up the transaction considerably and eliminates the need for an appraisal.
-In a hot market, prices sometimes rise faster than appraisers will recognize.
+This speeds up the transaction considerably and eliminates the need for an.
+In a hot market, prices sometimes rise faster than will recognize.
 If the appraisal comes in too low, the buyer’s lender may not approve their loan and the deal falls through.

 A buyer offering a big down payment has to request a smaller loan.
 The lender will be more likely to approve this loan, even if the appraisal comes in a little low.